gammapy/gammapy-meetings/dev-meetings/2025/2025-11-14/README.md

  * Friday, November 14, 2025, at 2 pm (CET)
  * Gammapy Developer Meeting on Zoom (direct link on Slack)
 Attendees:
+Katarina Egg (KE), Kirsty Feijen (KF), Aritra Gupta (AG), Daniel Morcuende (DM), Quentin Remy (QR), Atreyee Sinha (AS), Régis Terrier (RT)

 # Agenda
 ## General information
+- next week several dark matter package users will attend and present their plans
+- towncrier PR has been merged.
+Now we need to ensure it is working.
+And also to include any missing fragments [#6173](https://github.com/gammapy/gammapy/pull/6173)
+  - All changes don't have their fragments yet.
+Need to add them.
+  - Must separate bugs from features to allow proper backporting.
+- Decision to go for the v2.0.1 bugfix release on Dec 15.
+Meeting planned at 10 am CET.

 ## Open issues

 ## Bugs
+- Sorting bugs for the coming bugfix.

 ## Documentation

 * small PR from BK [#6213](https://github.com/gammapy/gammapy/pull/6213), but that is all

 ## DevOps
+- pre-commit: now that we apply it only on modified files, we need a monthly check.
+Should it open a PR with the changes?
+See issue [#6219](https://github.com/gammapy/gammapy/issues/6219)

 ## Validation & benchmark

-* towncrier PR has been merged, now we need to ensure it is working.
-And also to include any missing fragments [#6173](https://github.com/gammapy/gammapy/pull/6173)
 * KF is working on this [#6192](https://github.com/gammapy/gammapy/issues/6192) and should have a PR today/next week

 ## Ongoing projects
+- Data model and format separation: ObservationTable PR is now merged.
+Protoype PR is closed.

 ## Any other business
+-
 # Automatic activity report

 ### PRs opened last week (less than 8 days ago):